cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

-Once I ran it in my browser I can see the following JSON
+Once running it in the browser we can see the following JSON

 ```json
 {"os.name":"Linux","processors":8,"agents":["Master","Slave1","Slave2"]}

 ```

 Quick and simple, isn't it?
-Well, we have this response to _any_ request but what if I need more control?
-Here we go
+Well, we have this response to _any_ request but what if we need more control?
+We can
- with httproute provided by vertx3-lang-kotlin library
+ use the  `httproute` provided by vertx3-lang-kotlin library

 ```kotlin
 import io.vertx.kotlin.lang.*